wesinator/threatconnect-utils/README.md

 ## Impetus

 Solving intel, implementation, and data quality problems commonly encountered in ThreatConnect data.
-TC documentation (as with many vendor documentation) does not provide many higher-level examples of how to use the API to solve actual TI, data quality problems.
+TC documentation (as with many vendor documentation) does not necessarily provide many higher-level examples of how to use the API to solve actual TI, data quality problems.

 ## TcEx